Nov 13, 2024

 7 min read

-No Touch Secrets with Doppler
+No touch secrets with Doppler

-No Touch Secrets with Doppler
+No touch secrets with Doppler

 Managing a secrets management platform is undoubtedly a complex and challenging task for many organizations.
 The landscape is cluttered with a variety of systems, integration methods, authentication methods, compliance standards and frameworks, and edge cases, making it all too easy for an organization to inadvertently expose a sensitive credential.
 However, it’s important to recognize that it doesn’t have to be this way.
 By implementing a robust secrets management strategy with a common sense approach to authentication, logging, alerting, and access control, organizations can empower their developers to focus on what they do best—building innovative solutions—while allowing platform, DevOps, and Site Reliability Engineering (SRE) teams to dedicate their efforts to high-value, strategic work that drives the business forward.